MarcelGarus/server/blog/draft comptime.md

 Instead of handling cases manually, it uses an `zig:inline else` to make the compiler duplicate the `zig:else` branch 256 times.
 Inside the `zig:else` branch, it calls `zig:run_syscall` with a compile-time-known `zig:n`.

-That function then gets the correct function for handling the syscall, reflects on its signature, and calls it:
+That function then retrieves the syscall handlers, reflects on its signature, and calls it:

 ```zig
 inline fn run_syscall(vm: *Vm, Syscalls: type, comptime n: u8) void {